 These Echinacea components kill cancer cells

 Echinacea pallida contains substances that kill cancer cells in vitro.
 Italian researchers at the University of Pisa discovered this in an older study, which they published in the British Journal of Pharmacology in 2008.
-The fabrics are similar to the polyacetylenes in Apiaceae vegetables like carrot, parsnip, and sellerie.
+These phytochemicals are similar to the polyacetylenes in Apiaceae vegetables like carrot, parsnip, and sellerie.
 We have written about these a few times already.

 The Italians extracted two polyacetylenes and three polyenes from the roots of Echinacea pallida.
 They then exposed Colo320 colon cancer cells and Mia-PaCa-2 pancreatic cancer cells to those substances in test tubes.